-To affirm that the heat loss between 4 pm and 8 pm is due to an augmentation of the heat emitted by longwave radiation, it would have been required to install a system for measuring the net-all wave radiation in the observatory.
-Despite this limitation, some assumptions can be made from data collected by the AWSN.
-According to the AWSN, the downward shortwave radiation considerably decreases from 2 pm on average over a typical day.
-From 5 pm, the sensible heat emitted by building fa\c{c}ades also seems to decrease over time.
+To affirm that the heat loss between 4 pm and 8 pm is due to an augmentation of the heat emitted by longwave radiation, which is an important component of the sensible heat flux together with the convective heat flux, it would have been required to install a system for measuring the net-all wave radiation in the observatory.
+Despite this limitation, some assumptions can be made from data collected by weather stations.
+According to weather stations, the downward shortwave radiation considerably decreases from 2 pm on average over a typical day.
+From 5 pm, the convective heat flux from building fa\c{c}ades also seems to decrease over time.
 The important heat loss observed between 4 pm and 8 pm can thus be the result of two phenomena.
 One hypothesis could be an increase in the heat penetration into buildings by conduction through their fa\c{c}ades.
 The other hypothesis is then that building fa\c{c}ades lose heat between 4 pm and 8 pm because their radiative heat exchanges with the sky and their surrounding elements as simulated by \cite{miguel2021physically}.